matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 If the [Match in context](columns/match-in-context.md) columns in your CSV or Excel file are empty, this may be because you selected the _Tokens (default)_ segmentation, but your corpus uses _virtual tokens_.
 This means that the segmentation nodes on the token layer do not have any textual content (hence the empty columns), but just serve the purpose of aligning other segmentation layers.

-To fix this, try to choose an option different from _Tokens (default)_ under "Segmentation".
+To fix this, try choosing an option different from _Tokens (default)_ under "Segmentation".
 If there is no other option, check out the [previous point](#match-in-context-desired-segmentation-is-not-listed).

 ### Match in context: Context window is smaller than expected